 When approaching the fielding day(s), envision how a session with a participant should ideally be and plan your next moves accordingly.

-In this paragraph, we listed best practices and tips that will help you fielding the study with confidence and maximize the quality of data you will collect.[Read More]
+In this paragraph, we listed best practices and tips that will help you fielding your biometrics study with confidence and maximize the quality of data you will collect.[Read More]

 In collaboration with Hannah Postings.